-Two of our clinical-stage product candidates are targeting IRD indications in achromatopsia caused by mutations in the CNGB3 gene and inherited retinal dystrophy caused by mutations in the RPE65 gene.
+Two of our clinical-stage product candidates are targeting IRD indications in achromatopsia caused by mutations in the CNGB3 gene and RPE65-deficiency.
 The primary defect in these particular genetic disorders is the absence of function of one of the two different types of photoreceptors that constitute the light sensing part of the retina, rods or cones.
 In achromatopsia, the cones completely lack function, while in RPE65-deficiency it is the rods that lack function.
 In these indications, we anticipate that restoring a normal copy of the mutant gene to the retina of patients with these genetic disorders may restore function to the particular type of photoreceptor that is defective in each of these indications.
 Although cone photoreceptors are generally preserved during childhood in RPE65-deficient patients, the lack of healthy active rods eventually affects the cones that they support and over time both rods and cones die, the retina degenerates and RPE65-deficient patients become totally blind.